This blog was first published on 31st March 2016 on BMJ Blogs (link no longer available).

 The second paper with data relevant to the comparison of exercise over sham reported no significant benefit in terms of the only outcome reported – psychological distress.
 [Appendix K, p 70]

-So there is no sham-controlled data supporting exercise interventions, yet the GDG made a positve recommendation.
+So, there is no sham-controlled data supporting exercise interventions, yet the GDG made a positive recommendation.
 This positive recommendation was therefore based either on error from faulty data entry, or on low quality data that could have been entirely attributable to contextual effects, those that the GDG insisted on excluding when considering data on acupuncture.

 Manual therapies were also recommended.
 Two small trials tested massage against sham, and there was a borderline effect over sham for pain <4 months – the lower 95% confidence interval (CI) crossed the line of no effect by 0.02.
 [Appendix K, p 115] Five trials (533 patients) were combined for manipulation over sham for pain ≤4 months.
 The mean difference in VAS (0-10) was -0.26, and the lower 95% confidence interval (CI) reached zero.
 [Appendix K, p 122] There were no long-term effects >4 months.
 This is very weak data on which to base a positive recommendation.

-Despite this error, the point estimate was -0.8, and the lower 95% CI was well clear of the zero effect line, resulting in a highly statistically significant result in favour of acupuncture over sham for pain ≤4 months.
+Despite this error, the point estimate was -0.8, and the lower 95% CI was well clear of the line of no effect, resulting in a highly statistically significant result in favour of acupuncture over sham for pain ≤4 months.
 This analysis included 7 RCTs and a total of 1359 patients.
 Furthermore, the effect of acupuncture over sham in the long-term (>4 months) was also positive, with no heterogeneity, 4 RCTs and 1159 patients.

 This data clearly demonstrates the biological plausibility of normal acupuncture over gentle needling.
 For clinically relevant effects we should look at the data compared with usual care.
 This analysis demonstrates clinically relevant effects for pain ≤4 months, but high heterogeneity.
 The latter is clearly related to the differences in the usual care comparisons in the larger trials: Brinkhaus 2006 used a waiting list control; and Haake 2007 used rather intensive guideline-based conventional care (physician visits, physiotherapy, NSAIDs).
 Despite this obvious clinical heterogeneity in the control groups, the GRADE category for quality was automatically reduced.
 The GDG stated that the benefits on pain were not sustained beyond 4 months; [draft 1, p 494] however, the forest plot for acupuncture compared with usual care for pain >4 months clearly demonstrates a statistically significant benefit.
 [Appendix K, p 159]